kaleido-io/PET-atomic-settlements/atomic-settlement.md

   end
 ```

-To support this scenario:

-- The Escrow contract must allow a partially set up trade to be cancelled, but only by the trade participants as designated by the list of Operations.

 ### Failure case #2 - a malicious party attempting to initialize with invalid Operations

 A malicious party can initialize the escrow contract with an invalid operation, such that it will always fail either on `settle()` or `cancel()`.
 This results in the honest parties' locked assets to stay locked forever, because they have been committed to be only settled or rolled back by the escrow contract, which is now compromised.